rfunix/PyMatch/README.markdown

     To use the groups obtained in the use Regex -g (Group number).

     python pymatch.py -f "teste.txt" -p "^(011)(\d{4,5})(\d{4})$" -g "((1))(2)-(3)"

+    cat teste.txt | python pymatch.py -p "^(011)(\d{4,5})(\d{4})$" -g "((1))(2)-(3)"

+PyMatch is program is free software; you may redistribute and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; Version 2 with the clarifications and exceptions described in the license file.
+This guarantees your right to use, modify, and redistribute this software under certain conditions.
+If you wish to embed PyMatch technology into proprietary software, we sell alternative licenses (contact rafinha.unix@gmail.com).

+PyMatch is free software, keeping the picture can USE AND ABUSE